battle

 Correct and semi correct answers

-Datawisp had both the highest number of fully and partially correct answers.
-We believe that this is by design, because Datawisp was built with AI in mind to answer questions like these.
-The other platforms on this list are primarily data visualization tools meant to be used by data scientists - with AI later added on as an extra (this is apparent in many places, including usability and customer support which we’ll discuss later on).
-Many of these platforms expect data scientists to manipulate data using SQL before they bring it in for the visualization stage, and therefore the AI powering the data visualization tool doesn’t have the full set of features it needs in order to answer the questions completely.
+Quicksight and Powerbi mainly work as data visualization tools meant to be used by data scientists - with AI later added on as an extra (this is apparent in many places, including usability and customer support which we’ll discuss).
+They expect data scientists to manipulate data using SQL before they bring it in for the visualization stage, and therefore the AI powering the data visualization tool doesn’t have the full set of features it needs in order to answer the questions completely.
+The way the end user can slice and manipulate the data is somewhat limited in traditional BI applications.
+Integrating AI into these tools means the AI is limited in the same way.
+The end result is AI that can save a BI user a few clicks but isn’t very powerful on its own.

 Incorrect answers and errors